gislab-augsburg/ckanext-lhm/README.md

   - add info circle to Heading "Beschreibung" in datatables DV view if it's a DV (first ressource)
   - adapt resonsive reaction of datatables view for small screens/ mobile devices
   - adapt resonsive reaction of package view "Grundinformationen" and "Nutzungshinweise" boxes (also to be done in old DV version)
+- Adapt Export function to new DV structure
+- Adapt GDP/Mobidam Harvesting to new DV structure

 # ckanext-lhm
 This extension is built exclusively to meet the requirements of the City of Munich.
 This extension is a work in progress, the following explanations cover the current state of development and the features included.